akamhy/videohash/README.md

   - Public domain files used.
 NASA copyright policy states that "NASA material is not protected by copyright unless noted".

-  - We create collage of frames and actually were are performing image hashing under the hood.
+  - We create collage of frames and actually are calculating image hashes under the hood.